HsiuHsu/Chart-practice/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

 ## User Interface

-Responsive Web Design for browsing chart in various screen sizes.

 In the chart, select a district to view information on the population of that district.
 Hover the mouse pointer over the Vertical bar to show the number of people in the item.